robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 something something blah blah.

 Silk et al. (2018) presented some key multilayer questions in animal behaviour research.
-While these questions represent an importanting starting point for multilayer networks, we present an additional set of questions relevant to the promise and problem of scale in mutlilayer
+While these questions represent an important starting point for multilayer networks, we present an additional set of questions relevant to the promise and problem of scale in mutlilayer
 networks: